 - Windows Server 2008 SP2 – SCCM Clients are not upgraded issues

-- Client restarts issues process of retrying a TS policy download
+- The client restarts the issues process of retrying a TS policy download

 - Conditional Access Policy Issues for Domain Joined machines

-- Download of express updates may fail for Windows 10
+- The download of express updates may fail for Windows 10

 - Office 365 Client Installation wizard related issues